Access to Electronic Information Policy

-1. If the user is a faculty member or if the user cannot be identified in advance, the Provost or his or her designee must authorize access in writing.
+1. If the user is a faculty member or if the user cannot be identified in advance, the Provost or their designee must authorize access in writing.

-2. If the user is a staff member or other affiliate, the Chief Human Resources Officer or his or her designee must authorize access in writing.
+2. If the user is a staff member or other affiliate, the Chief Human Resources Officer or their designee must authorize access in writing.

-3. If the user is a student, the Dean of Students or his or her designee must authorize access in writing.
+3. If the user is a student, the Dean of Students or their designee must authorize access in writing.

-4. If the user is an alumnus only, the Senior VP for Development and Alumni Relations or his or her designee must authorize access in writing.
+4. If the user is an alumnus only, the Senior VP for Development and Alumni Relations or their designee must authorize access in writing.